 - Letter of nomination by a faculty member.

-- Letters of endorsement by the relevant DLC Head and Dean.
+- Letter of endorsement by the relevant DLC Head and co-signed by Dean.

 Each nomination must include a budget consistent with MIT budget preparation guidelines.
 Allowed expenses include salary or stipend, employee benefits, housing and travel costs, and materials and services.
 The ICEO will provide a maximum of $150K/year for pre-tenure professors.
 Up to $200K will be considered as needed based on academic rank.
 If the total costs are higher, then other sources of funding, e.g. the host Department or School, must be obtained.